irmen/Pyro4/examples/attributes/Readme.txt

-This is an example that shows the DOTTEDNAMES support and implications.
+This is an example that shows direct remote attribute access.

-You can start the server with or without DOTTEDNAMES enabled.
-Try both.
-See what the client does with both settings.

-The client also tries to perform a security exploit in the server, which will fail if DOTTEDNAMES is not enabled (the default).

-Lastly, direct remote attribute access.